ethz-randomwalk/polytopewalk/paper/paper.md

 # Acknowledgements

-Much of the work was done while Yuansi Chen was an assistant professor in the Department of Statistical Science at Duke University.
+Much work was done while Yuansi Chen was an assistant professor in the Department of Statistical Science at Duke University.
 Both authors are partially supported by NSF CAREER Award DMS-2237322, Sloan Research Fellowship and Ralph E. Powe Junior Faculty Enhancement Awards.

 # References